jameshfisher/jameshfisher.com/_posts/2017-02-25-going-paperless.md

 ---
-title: "Should I go paperless?"
+title: Should I go paperless?
+tags:
+  - personal
+taggedAt: '2024-03-26'
 ---

 I have countless pieces of paper in my flat.
 Most of them ...